-1. Percentage coverage by training and awareness programmes on any of the Principles during the financial year:
+1. Percentage coverage by training and awareness programmes on any of the principles during the financial year.

-Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors (BoD) and Key Management Personnel (KMP) 1 We Delivered training to the Board of Directors (BoD) on the Environment, Sustainability, and Governance roadmap, which outlines Mitsu Chem Plast Limited short and medium-term sustainability targets.
+Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact %age of persons in respective category covered by the awareness programmes Board of Directors 1 We Delivered training to the Board of Directors (BoD) on the Environment, Sustainability, and Governance roadmap, which outlines Mitsu Chem Plast Limited short and medium-term sustainability targets.
 The training was updated during the establishment and progress phases and included new sustainability reporting requirements such as the BRSR.
 Thus, all nine principles of BRSR were covered in the training.
-100% Training Impact: Among designated Senior Management Personnel, the training increased awareness of important provisions, compliance and details which are aligned with SEBI guidelines.
+100% Training Impact: Among designated Key Management Personnel, the training increased awareness of important provisions, compliance and details which are aligned with SEBI guidelines.
 It also enhanced the BoD's understanding of the significance of sustainability and provided a clear roadmap for integrating sustainability into the Mitsu Chem Plast Limited strategy.
-Employees other than BoD and KMPs 12 Soft skill, COC training, Time Management, email Etiquette, financial freedom for women, gynecologist seminar, Business Work Ethics, Awareness on Anti Corruption Policy, Awareness on Child Labour Policy, Awareness on Discrimination & Harassment Policy.
-80% Workers 6 Business Work Ethics, Awareness on Anti Corruption Policy, Awareness on Child Labour Policy, Awareness on Discrimination & Harassment Policy.
+Key Managerial Personnel 1 We Delivered training to the KMPs on the Environment, Sustainability, and Governance roadmap, which outlines Mitsu Chem Plast Limited short and medium-term sustainability targets.
+The training was updated during the establishment and progress phases and included new sustainability reporting requirements such as the BRSR.
+Thus, all nine principles of BRSR were covered in the training.
+100% Training Impact: Among designated Key Management Personnel, the training increased awareness of important provisions, compliance and details which are aligned with SEBI guidelines.
+It also enhanced the KMP's understanding of the significance of sustainability and provided a clear roadmap for integrating sutainability into the Mitsu Chem Plast Limited strategy.
+Employees other than Board of Directors and KMPs 146 Health.
+Safety & environment, Sustainability, Soft skill, COC training, Time Management, email Etiquette, financial freedom for women, POSH TRAINING gynecologist seminar, Business Work Ethics, Awareness on Anti-Corruption Policy, Awareness on Child Labour Policy, Awareness on Discrimination & Harassment Policy.
+100% Workers 15 HSE, 5S, Personal Hygiene, Awareness on Child Labour Policy, Awareness on Discrimination & Harassment Policy.
 100%

-^{2.} Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/judicial institutions, in the financial year, in the following format (Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):
+Details of fines /penalties/punishment/award/compounding fees/settlement amount paid in proceedings (by the entity or by Directors/KMPs) with regulators/law enforcement agencies/judicial institutions, in the financial year.

+(Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and as disclosed on the entity's website)

 Monetary

 NGRBC Principle Name of the regulatory/ Enforcement agencies/ judicial institutions Amount (In ₹) Brief of the Case Has an appeal been preferred?
 (Yes/No)

 Penalty/ Fine

 Settlement NIL

 Compounding fee

 Non-Moneta ry

+Non-Moneta ry

-NGRBC Principle Name of the regulatory/ enforcement agencies/ Judicial institutions Brief of the Case n appeal been red?
+NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Brief of the Case Has an appeal been preferred?
 (Yes/No)

-Imprisonment Nil
+Imprisonment NEL

-Punishment INII
+Punishment Nil

-Of the instances disclosed in Question 2 above, details of the Appeal/ Revision preferred in cases where monetary or non-monetary action has been appealed.
+3. Of the instances disclosed in Question 2 above, details of the Appeal/Revision preferred in cases where monetary or non-monetary action has been appealed.

-Case Details Name of the regulatory/ enforcement agencies/ judicial institutions Nil Not Applicable policy applies to all employees, including directors and other stakeholders associated with us, and is included in the onboarding process for all new hires.
+Case Details Name of the regulatory/ enforcement agencies/ judicial institutions Nil Not Applicable

-Does the entity have an anti-corruption or anti-bribery policy?
+4. Does the Company have an anti-corruption or anti-bribery policy?
 If yes, provide details in brief and if available, provide a web-link to the policy.

-Yes we have implemented an anti-corruption and anti-bribery policy to prevent, deter, and identify fraudulent and corrupt business practices.
-We are dedicated to conducting business with the utmost honesty, integrity, and ethical standards and are committed to enforcing these standards across all our global operations.
-This
+Yes, We have implemented a comprehensive Anti-Corruption and Anti-Bribery Policy to prevent, deter, and detect fraudulent and corrupt business practices.
+Our commitment to conducting business with the highest levels of honesty, integrity, and ethical standards is unwavering.
+This policy is enforced across all our global operations and applies to all employees, directors, and other stakeholders.
+It is also a key component of our onboarding process for all new hire